open-eid/SiVa/docs/siva2/systemintegrators_guide.md

 ## Validation Report Signature

-SiVa provdes the ability to sign the validation report.
+SiVa provides the ability to sign the validation report.
 The idea of supplementing the validation report with a validation report signature is to prove the authority's authenticity and integrity over the validation.

 !!! note
-    Note that validation report signature is disabled by default
+    Signing of validation report is disabled by default

 To enable it, use the following configuration parameter:
 ```bash
 siva.report.reportSignatureEnabled=true
 ```

-When validation report signature is enabled, only detailed validation reports will be signed and simple reports will be ignored in this regard.
+When validation report signature is enabled, only detailed validation reports will be signed, simple reports will not be signed.
 The validation report's digital signature is composed out of response's `validationReport` object.
 The target format of the signature is ASiC-E (signature level is configurable).
 The ASiC-E container contents are encoded into Base64 and put on the same level int the response as the validation report itself.

+!!! note
+Enabling the validation report signing will affect the performance of the service.

 Example structure of the response containing report signature: